hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Python/README.md

     type_ignores=[])
 ```

-For more information about the `ast` module, its documentation can be found here: [.ast](https://docs.python.org/3/library/ast.html)
+For more resources dedicated to exploring ASTs for python, feel free to check out:

-As always seems to be the case for python, there are amazing tools for further exploring ASTs.
++ The [documentation](https://docs.python.org/3/library/ast.html) for the `ast` module.

-+ Here is a web-based AST viewer, which can be helpful for experimentation.
-Just paste in some python source code to see the resultant AST: [Web based .ast](https://python-ast-explorer.com/).
++ A [web-based AST viewer](https://python-ast-explorer.com/), which can be helpful for experimentation.
+Just paste in some python source code to see the resultant AST.

-+ There's an IPython extension for AST support in Jupyter notebooks.
-You can find it here: [IPython for AST](https://github.com/hchasestevens/show_ast)
++ An [IPython extension] (https://github.com/hchasestevens/show_ast) for AST support in Jupyter notebooks.

-+ There's even an IDE for python with a built-in AST explorer!
-You can find it here: [Python IDE for AST](https://thonny.org/)
++ There's even an [IDE](https://thonny.org/) for python with a built-in AST explorer!

-+ Finally, you can use AST tools to assess code coverage with instrumenting in this link: [Instrumenting the AST](http://www.dalkescientific.com/writings/diary/archive/2010/02/22/instrumenting_the_ast.html)
++ Finally, you can use AST tools to assess code coverage with instrumenting, [here](http://www.dalkescientific.com/writings/diary/archive/2010/02/22/instrumenting_the_ast.html).

 ## NUMBA IR